Ukraine’s pipelines are still carrying Russian oil to Europe

 He said the money owed to Russia could go into escrow accounts.

 If Ukraine took the initiative unilaterally and stopped the transit of natural gas supplies from Russia, Vitrenko said, the gas supplies would be diverted to other pipelines and make it to Europe anyway.
-That, he added, could make Ukraine even more vulnerable to Russian bomb strikes.
+That, he added, could make Ukraine even more vulnerable to Russian bombs.

 “Then it’s not helping us in terms of cutting Russia from getting money for its energy exports, but also there is an increased risk for the gas infrastructure inside Ukraine,” he said.
 “We see it as a deterrent [against] more bombing and more destruction inside Ukraine.”